gt-cs3220-23fall/cs3220-labs/lab1/part0/part0_pace.md

 verilator --cc adder_var_seq.v --top-module adder_var_seq
 ```

-Step 2: Pls take a look at the **adder_var_seq.cpp** in the current folder.
-The detail explainations are listed inside the  **adder_var_seq.cpp**.

-Step 3: Compile the executable file
+Step 2: Compile the executable file
 ```
 verilator -Wall --trace --exe --build -cc adder_var_seq.cpp adder_var_seq.v
 ```

-Step 4: Run the exectuable file and obtain the waveform file (.vcd)
+Step 3: Run the exectuable file and obtain the waveform file (.vcd)
 ```
 ./obj_dir/Vadder_var_seq
 ```

-Step 5: Open the GTKWave to visualize the generated trace:
+Step 4: Open the GTKWave to visualize the generated trace:

 ```
 # in your terminal, type in
 gtkwave
 ```

-open "File" -> "Open New Tab" -> "Select the generated waveform.vcd and click Open" -> "click on Top" -> "Right click the signals below " -> "Recurse Import" -> "Append".
+open "File" -> "Open New Tab" -> "Select the generated waveform.vcd" -> "click Open" -> "click on TOP" -> "Right click the signals below " -> "Recurse Import" -> "Append" -> "Yes".
 Then all waveforms will show up in the Waves window.